johntao/blog-2025/src/content/default/my-used-page.md

 ### Language

-- (G) CSharp: the one that earn me a living. sometimes, I felt like my knowledge about CSharp is over-qualified for the job
+- (G) CSharp: the one that earns me a living. sometimes, I felt like my knowledge about CSharp is over-qualified for the job
   - here's how: developers should stick with their team coding convention.
   - solving problems with packages seems more acceptable than using delicate language features, then do it yourself
   - anyway, I don't use CSharp that much these days, but I am still strongly interested how it evolve
 - (G) JavaScript: another language that feed me.
-I don't have much complains that it is not a static typed language
+I don't have many complaints that it is not a static typed language
   - what I can recall is that it was fascinating to make things work in the browser, and everyone can open the devtool to debug
-  - I am not yet reach the guru level though, 'this' and deeply proto-chain still confused me
+  - I have not yet reached the guru level though, 'this' and deeply proto-chain still confused me
-  - not to mention the significant semi-colon and parentheses emitted by the minifier, these always catch me off guard
+  - not to mention the significant semi-colon and parentheses omitted by the minifier, these always catch me off guard
 - (G) TypeScript: legendary language designed by the guy who also designed CSharp.
   - it is probably the very first time I know that a language could have so many utilities and operators to interact with a 'type'
   - not to mention the legends said type system of typescript on its own is Turing Complete, just amazing!
 - (G) Regex: probably one of my best skills among group of developers. however, I haven't read the book "Mastering Regular Expressions"
   - hope I will complete the book someday, before that, I will just identify myself a layman
-- (G) LINQ: the beautiful syntax that imbue SQL-like syntax into CSharp word. the one who designed this must be a genius
+- (G) LINQ: the beautiful syntax that imbue SQL-like syntax into CSharp world. the one who designed this must be a genius
   - noted that functional syntax is different from query syntax. query syntax is a subset of functional syntax
   - query syntax shine in cases of simple join or continuation
-- (F) Powershell: I don't use it enough in my job experience. cuz I was too fascinating with CSharp and console application
+- (F) Powershell: I don't use it enough in my job experience. cuz I was too fascinated with CSharp and console application
   - hopefully, I will make my own cmdlet one day
 - (F) Python: the hotshot programming language.
 I admit the syntax is indeed graceful that resonate to my pursue of minimalism
   - however, I don't want to use it that much. just call me a rebel